Content-aware Warping for View Synthesis: Experiments

 \subsubsection{Efficiency comparison}

 We compared the efficiency and model size of different methods.
 We implemented all the methods on a Linux server with Intel CPU E5-2699 @ 2.20GHz, 128GB RAM and Tesla V100.
 As listed in Table~\ref{table:lf_efficiency}, we can see that our method is much faster than Wu \textit{et al.} \cite{wu2019learning} but slower than the other methods.
 Besides, our model size is smaller than Bao \textit{et al.} \cite{bao2019depth}, but larger than the other methods.
-Taking the reconstruction accuracy, efficiency, and model size together, we believe our method is the best.
+Although our method is able to reconstruct novel views with much higher quality, there is still room to improve its efficiency.